-Similar to the OVAL System Characteristics Model, the OVAL Definitions Model also has aspects that could be very useful in jump starting the development of a model to capture Collection Guidance.
+Similar to the OVAL System Characteristics Model, the OVAL Definitions Model also has aspects that could be very useful in guiding the development of a data model to capture Collection Guidance.
 Collection Guidance is the mechanism by which a content author can dictate what rules should be used for collecting data from an endpoint.
-While the OVAL Definitions Model, as it is today, is used for guidance of both Collection and Evaluation, it is well suited to serve as the base for Collection Guidance.
+While the OVAL Definitions Model, as it is today, is used for guidance of both Collection and Evaluation, it is well suited to inform the development of a data model for Collection Guidance.